inkle/ink/Documentation/WritingWithInk.md

 	=== function describe_room(roomState)
 		{ roomState ?
 Alfred: Alfred is here, standing quietly in a corner. } { roomState ?
 Batman: Batman's presence dominates all. } { roomState ?
 Robin: Robin is all but forgotten. }
 		<> { roomState ? champagne_glass: A champagne glass lies discarded on the floor. } { roomState ? newspaper: On one table, a headline blares out WHO IS THE BATMAN?
-AND *WHO* IS HIS BARELY-REMEMBER ASSISTANT? }
+AND *WHO* IS HIS BARELY-REMEMBERED ASSISTANT? }

 So then: